FaraB-AID/NotesPlus/README.md

 **Additional Info**

+Notes with a duration of 1 use a special *once* timing that ensures they are used exactly once, at the earliest opportunity.

 For unformatted notes with a duration and/or delay, separate the duration/delay *#* and the location *#* with a `,`.

 The *text* of the note can contain any special characters and line breaks.
 The only characters you cannot include within the *text* of a note is curly brackets `{ }`.
 The only curly brackets in a note should be the ones enclosing it.